crate/crate-howtos/docs/best-practices/migrating-from-mysql.rst

 Example::

-  cr> SELECT id, name
+  mysql> SELECT id, name
   ...
 INTO OUTFILE '/tmp/dump.csv'
   ...
 CHARACTER SET utf8
   ...
 FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"'
   ...
 LINES TERMINATED BY '\n'
   ...
 FROM foo;

 Make sure fields are separated by a comma (``,``), that values are quoted with a pair of ``"``, and that lines are terminated by the newline character ``\n``.

-Note that we specify ``utf8`` as encoding for writing into the outfile.
+Note that you specify ``utf8`` as encoding for writing into the outfile.
 This is important because CrateDB requires ``utf8`` encoding.

-You may need to set the character encoding of the client and ``mysqld`` in the ``my.cnf``, too:
+You may need to set the character encoding of the client and ``mysqld`` in the ``my.cnf``:

 .. code-block:: ini